Poland heralds virus strategy protecting both lives and jobs

 Speaking to lawmakers during a parliamentary debate on special anti-COVID-19 legislation, Morawiecki said the government was preparing for long months, “hopefully not years,” of struggle before the pandemic can be brought under control.

 The number of hospital beds for COVID-19 patients is being raised from some 17,000 now to 30,000, while Warsaw’s National Stadium and conference halls in large cities are being turned into temporary hospitals.
+Over 2,000 ventilators remain available.

+But experts say there may not be enough medical personnel to operate them.
+Especially trained anesthesiology nurses are in short supply.

 Physical therapy centers for convalescents are to open in many regions, and special care is to be offered to the elderly to allow them to stay safely home and avoid exposure to the virus.

-With the return to schools and universities linked with the recent sharp spike in infections, the government wants all primary schools to switch to remote learning, and plans to adopt a mixed system for older students.
+The powerful ruling party leader and deputy prime minister, Jaroslaw Kaczynski, said in an interview that all attention is now on ensuring the health care system functions smoothly, even under the bleakest scenario.

+For decades, Poland’s health care system has remained underfunded and low wages have forced many medics to seek better-paid jobs abroad.

 The lawmakers were debating proposals to increase funds for medics involved in treating COVID-19 patients, and to temporarily exempt them from legal responsibility for mistakes in treatment.